Dogs at Brunton

 Party Leaders/Principle Guests are responsible for ensuring dogs access the above areas only and do not enter carpeted bedrooms or climb on any items of furniture.

-During your stay/before you leave please clear up any dog hair in the house, and all dog poo in the garden/on any mown grass estate areas.
+During your stay/before you leave please clear up any dog hair in the house, and all dog poo in the garden/on any mown grass estate areas – bagged waste can go in the general rubbish bins.
 We reserve the right to pass on the cost of professional cleaning and rental loss should dog hair be found outside of the designated areas, on carpets or furniture.

 There are great walks all over the estate.
 Please ensure that dogs are kept under close control or on leads and remove dog poo from tracks into long grass.
 Please see leaflet “Taking Your Dog to the Coast” in our information files for excellent advice regarding dog walking in Northumberland, including advice on livestock and ground nesting birds on beaches.
 We have a particularly sensitive bird breeding site on our nearest beach on Beadnell Bay – in spring please keep dogs away from these nesting terns.